 Picture Scarlett and Rhett in rocking chairs on the veranda of the McMansion they acquired after Tara burned to the ground.
 The war is over, and she's living on royalties from her best selling book, "Gone With the Wind and Gentility: The Lost Art of Aging Gracefully."

-Scarlett’s famed 16-inch waist has ballooned into what looks like the broad side of a barn.
-After all, would any gracefully aging woman lift weights, or even bend and touch her toes?
+Scarlett's famed 16-inch waist has ballooned into what looks like the broad side of a barn.
+After all, would any gracefully ageing woman lift weights, or even bend and touch her toes?

 Rhett Butler has also aged gracefully.
 He's round as an apple around the middle, with love handles on top of love handles.
 He's bald as a billiard ball, and, he's sporting a long, white "father time" beard.
 Bald older men often try to compensate for a shiny pate by growing vegetation on their face.
 They think it makes them look younger and more virile.
 Yuck.

 Rhett is also enjoying a mint julep, and he's using his fan to shoo flies off his beard that houses vestiges of last year's possum soup and barbequed chicken gizzards.
 Typical senile old geezer that he is, in his head, he's still a stud.

 During a semi-surge of the last of his testosterone, he takes a swig of his mint julep, burps, wipes his mouth on the sleeve of the remains of a mouldy confederate uniform, and whispers to Scarlet, "You know, Miz Scarlet, you are not the bodacious babe you used to be."

 Taking another sip of her mint julep, tossing back her matted salt and pepper curls, and shifting to more attractively rearrange the avoirdupois that once was a tiny waist, Scarlet rocks with a bit more determination and responds, "Frankly my dear, I don't give a damn."